 Quickstart Guide

 This guide will help you get the pipeline up and running as quickly as possible.
+To use your own data, you must override the input parameters or modify the downloadData process, as the current script hardcodes a download from OSF.

 Step 1: Clone the Repository